openedx/edx-documentation/en_us/shared/course_assets/pages.rst

 #.
 Select **Apply** to save your configuration changes.

-Additional configuration for the Teams application can be found at 11.3.3.3 Configuring the Teams application
+Additional configuration for the Teams application can be found at :ref:`11.3.3.3 Configuring the Teams application<Teams Configuration>`

 .. _Enable Wiki: